Family Provision Claims

 Work With The Leading Family Provision Claim Experts In QLD

-Contesting a will in QLD, also known as making a family provision claim, happens when you wish to seek a further or better provision in a deceased person’s estate.
-If you are an eligible applicant, you can contest a will if you have not been adequately provided for in a will or have been left out entirely.
-The wills and estate lawyers at Queensland Probate can help determine whether you can make a family provision claim.
-We will also assist you until you receive the best possible outcome.
+Contesting a will in QLD, also known as making a family provision claim, happens when you wish to seek an improved or adequate provision in a deceased person’s estate.
+If you are an eligible applicant, you can contest a will if you have not received adequate provision in a will or have been left out entirely.

 At Queensland Probate, we offer cost-effective and easily accessible online services.
 Our team believes that everyone should have access to the highest quality of legal services.
 So, we aim to assist you in any way we can.